apache/calcite/site/develop/index.md

 reasons:
 1. you identified a problem after the submission of the pull request;
 2. the reviewer requested further changes;
-3. the Travis CI build failed and the failure is not caused by your changes.
+3. the CI build failed, and the failure is not caused by your changes.

 In order to update the pull request, you need to commit the changes in your branch and then push the commit(s) to GitHub.
 You are encouraged to use regular